MikaSchoenmakers/MikasBalatro/README.md

 Gains +25 Chips for every card with a seal, starting at 25 Chips.

 ### The Stockpiler
 Gives +1 hand size for every 4 cards in your deck above 52.
+Caps at the current Ante.
+_So at Ante 1 you can have at most +1 Hand size, at Ante 2 at most +2, etc..._

 ### Suit Alley
 Diamond and Club cards gain +12 Chips when scored.
 Heart and Spade cards gain +3 Mult when scored.